Last Updated on November 22, 2020 by Oddmund Groette

 - A strong mix of brands.

 - Based in Sweden, which has a long and proud history of innovation and international industrial ventures.
-My opinion is that this is often a neglected factor about the Nordic region.
+My opinion is that this is often a neglected factor in the Nordic region.

 - Essity has of course a long track-record before it was spun-off from SCA.